open-web-academy/NFT-Mint-CORE/README.md

 ## Compiling Smart Contract

-1. To compile the `NFTCollection` smart contract defined in the `NFTCollection.sol`, from the /contract directory run the following command
+1. To compile the `NFTCollection` smart contract defined in the `NFTCollection.sol`, from the /contract directory run the following command.
+(Every time a change is made to the contract code we must recompile it).

 ```bash
 npx hardhat compile